-The Cisco Mobility Express wireless network solution comprises of at least one 802.11ac Wave 2 Cisco Aironet Series access point (AP) with an in-built software-based wireless controller managing other APs in the network.
+The Cisco Mobility Express wireless network solution comprises of at least one Cisco Wave 2 AP with an in-built software-based wireless controller managing other Cisco APs in the network.

 The AP acting as the controller is referred to as the primary AP while the other APs in the Cisco Mobility Express network, which are managed by this primary AP, are referred to as subordinate APs.

-In addition to acting as a controllers, the primary AP also operates as an AP to serve clients along with the subordinate APs.
+In addition to acting as a controller, the primary AP also operates as an AP to serve clients along with the subordinate APs.

-Cisco Mobility Express provides most features of a controllers and has the capability to interface with the following:
+Cisco Mobility Express provides most features of a controller and can interface with the following: